AlexKhuel/AlexKhuel/README.md

 ### C++ Chess Engine (In Progress)
 Custom chess engine leveraging modern C++ and bitwise operations for fast move execution and board mirroring.
 Clean separation between piece arrays (human-readable) and bitboards (engine-efficient), with architecture designed for layering on evaluation and search algorithms.

-## 💡 What My Repos Emphasize

-- Performance-conscious design decisions
-- Willingness to refactor and rebuild when architecture demands it

-## 🌱 Developer Identity

-Builder-first, execution-driven engineer with strong interest in systems, engines, and real-world software — not just demos.

 ## 📫 How to Reach Me

 Feel free to email me at joshuadowd.cs@gmail.com!
 I'm always on my email and will get back to you ASAP